inf0rmatiker/Serializer/README.md

   - 'c' for *char*

 - Usage:
-  - Compile and run serializer.cc with either the Makefile provided (Linux/g++ users) or make your own makefile to compile it.
+  - Download serializer.tar and extract.
+Compile with either the Makefile provided (Linux/g++ users) or make your own makefile to           compile it.
   - Once object file has been made, run as ./serializer [options] [filename...]
 Example: ./serializer -s -v datafile.txt
   - Options are:
     - *-s* : serialize